 Bad Beliefs: Why They Happen to Good People

-- Argues that the focus for improving beliefs should be on the epistemic environment, not on how well individuals reason
+Bad Beliefs argues that ordinary people are much more rational than is commonly thought.
+It offers a new interpretation of well-known psychological findings purportedly demonstrating irrationality, and argues that the focus for improving beliefs should be on the epistemic environment, not on how well individuals reason.

 Bad beliefs - beliefs that blatantly conflict with easily available evidence - are common.
 Large minorities of people hold that vaccines are dangerous or accept bizarre conspiracy theories, for instance.
 The prevalence of bad beliefs may be politically and socially important, for instance blocking effective action on climate change.
 Explaining why people accept bad beliefs and what can be done to make them more responsive to evidence is therefore an important project.